Skip to main content

 Assessment

 The majority of the MSc is assessed through coursework, and this takes a variety of forms depending on the modules studied.
-Assessment methods include written assignments, reports, group and individual presentations, reflective journals, research proposals and in some optional research methods modules there are computer-based practicals.
-If you complete the optional placement module, you will be assessed through a placement portfolio.
+Assessment methods include written assignments, reports, group and individual presentations, reflective journals and research proposals.
+In some optional research methods modules there are computer-based practical assessments and other optional modules include creating a portfolio or briefing paper.

 The MSc dissertation, carried out under the guidance of a supervisor, makes up one-third of your credits.